MicrosoftDocs/sql-docs/docs/relational-databases/indexes/reorganize-and-rebuild-indexes.md

 8. Click **OK.**

 > [!NOTE]
 > Reorganizing a columnstore index using [!INCLUDE[ssManStudio](../../includes/ssManStudio-md.md)] will combine `COMPRESSED` rowgroups together, but does not force all rowgroups to be compressed into the columnstore.
-CLOSED rowgroups will be compressed but OPEN rowgroups will not be compressed into the columnstore.
-To compress all rowgroups, use the [!INCLUDE[tsql](../../includes/tsql-md.md)] example [below](#TsqlProcedureReorg).
+CLOSED rowgroups will be compressed but before OPEN rowgroups will not be compressed into the columnstore.
+> To forcibly compress all rowgroups, use the [!INCLUDE[tsql](../../includes/tsql-md.md)] example [below](#TsqlProcedureReorg).

+> [!NOTE]
+> Starting with [!INCLUDE[sql-server-2019](../../includes/sssqlv15-md.md)], the tuple-mover is helped by a background merge task that automatically compresses smaller OPEN delta rowgroups that have existed for some time as determined by an internal threshold, or merges CLOSED rowgroups from where a large number of rows has been deleted.
+> For more information about columnstore terms and concepts, see [Columnstore indexes: Overview](../../relational-databases/indexes/columnstore-indexes-overview).

 #### To reorganize all indexes in a table